transpandemicene/digital-energy-work/readme.md

 # Digital Energy Work

 > [!NOTE]
-> this project is incomplete and ongoing; some links currently exist as placeholders 😸
+> This is a demo repo for the Digital Energy Work project.
+This project is incomplete and ongoing; some links currently exist as placeholders 😸

 ## what is digital energy work?
+> [!IMPORTANT]
+> This repo is in the process of migrating to an open source platform!
+If updates are lagging here, check [gitlab](https://gitlab.com/transpandemicene/digital-energy-work) until all the mirrors are properly set up.
 > Read more [here](praxis___digital-energy-work.md) and eventually on [blueksy](https://bsky.app/profile/transgressive-med.bsky.social) and [mastodon](https://tech.lgbt/@transpandemicene).
 - [digital energy work(https://www.transgressivemedicine.co/digital-energy-work)], a project rooted in [digital-abolitionist](#) [praxis](praxis.md); it is an extension of [_transpandemicene (coming soon)_](#).
 - it includes some lofty objectives that boil down to: ⤵